 We found 4 urologists who accept Blue Choice near San Marcos, TX.

-Dr. Patrick Williams works as an urologist.
-Patient reviews placed him at an average of 2.5 stars out of 5.
-Dr. Williams is in-network for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
-He is a graduate of the University of Texas Medical Branch School of Medicine.
-Dr. Williams's medical residency was performed at the University of Oklahoma Health Sciences Center.
-He is affiliated with Central Texas Medical Center.
+Dr. Patrick Williams sees patients in New Braunfels, TX and San Marcos, TX.
+His medical specialty is urology (urinary tract disease).
+His average rating from his patients is 2.5 stars out of 5.
+He takes Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+After completing medical school at the University of Texas Medical Branch School of Medicine, Dr. Williams performed his residency at the University of Oklahoma Health Sciences Center.
+He is professionally affiliated with Central Texas Medical Center.

 Conditions / Treatments